emartin59/byte-agi/README.md

 Everything is a single byte (0–255).
 Vision is blind to self.
 Speech is visual (your body literally changes glyph).
 The only objective is Expected Free Energy (FEP/EFE).
 The code stays in pure JAX/Flax so every line compiles to GPU/TPU and scales with `vmap`/`pmap`.
 No Unity, no separate audio stream, no hand-crafted rewards or exploration bonuses—only physics, metabolism, curiosity, and death.

-This is the cleanest possible launchpad that still lets real language, cooperation, cultural transmission, and open-ended tool use emerge.
+This is a clean launchpad that lets language, cooperation, cultural transmission, and open-ended tool use emerge.

 ### Phase 1: Hello World – Berry Hunter (Single Agent, Trainable)
 - 16-byte 1D tape, one `@` agent, one Berry.